opencontainers/tob/CHARTER.md

    Changing an OCI Project's category requires a TOB decision in favour of the change, following the process outlined in Section 6 (n) of this Charter, with thirty (30) days’ notice to the OCI Members before taking effect.

+j.
+Due to historical considerations, the OCI Runtime Reference Implementation ("runc") project is exempt from the requirements of Section 2 (h)(ii)(b) of this Charter.
+For the avoidance of doubt, no other OCI Reference Implementations are granted such an exemption.

 ## 3. Membership.